Understanding Property Taxes

 Property taxes can be a major expense for investors, but understanding how this tax works could save you thousands of dollars in the long run.
 The first thing to learn about property tax is that property is divided into two categories: real and personal.
-Real property includes land, buildings and permanent property attached to land— such as a well.
+Real property includes land, buildings, and permanent property attached to land— such as a well.

-Personal property is everything else, including clothes, books, electronics, furniture and financial holdings.
+Personal property is everything else, including clothes, books, electronics, furniture, and financial holdings.
 Personal property is further divided into either tangible property or intangible property.
-Tangible property is anything you can touch, such as a sofa or a blender and intangible property includes abstract possessions like stocks, bonds and patents.
+Tangible property is anything you can touch, such as a sofa or a blender, and the intangible property includes abstract possessions like stocks, bonds, and patents.

 Methods for calculating property tax vary from city to city.
 Smaller cities send an appraiser from house to house every one to five years and this appraiser calculates the property’s value.
 Larger cities use an automated valuation method.
 Whichever method is used, you should look over your property’s valuation for mistakes or miscalculations.
 Property owners generally have a small amount of time to appeal the assessed value of their property and mistakes do occur, especially in automated processes.

 Knowing the correct value of your property is important not only for paying property taxes but also for purchasing insurance.
 To ensure your property and possessions against damage or theft, first, check for cheap insurance quotes online.
 Cheap insurance is readily available: There is no need for you to leave your property vulnerable.

 If there is an obvious flaw in your property’s valuation, you should register your complaint with the city immediately.
 The city can repossess your property if you simply choose not to pay your property taxes without first registering a complaint.
 In contesting the valuation of your property, it is important to do research and have hard evidence as to why you think a mistake has been made.